Table of Contents

 Project Overview

-TypeScript Utilities is a reusable utility package for shared type-checking helpers in JavaScript and TypeScript projects.
+TypeScript Utilities (@blwatkins/utils) is a growing toolkit of reusable TypeScript and JavaScript utilities for number checks, string checks, random number and element selection (including weighted selection), deterministic seeded pseudorandom number generation, and a discriminator-based type guard registry.
 The repository is maintained at blwatkins/typescript-utils, and it is built with TypeScript and tsdown.

 At a Glance